• Skip to primary navigation

 Continued National Leadership

-In 2002, National Vice President Chuck Canterbury assumed the role of National President, later elected in 2003, continuing to serve in that position until 2019.
+In 2002, National Vice President Chuck Canterbury assumed the role of National President, was later elected in 2003, and continued to serve in that position until 2019.

 The South Carolina Fraternal Order of Police remains steadfast in its mission to protect and advocate for law enforcement officers, embodying the spirit of unity and commitment since its establishment in 1977.